M0JXD/batch-ping-utility/README.md

 ```
 (The -F signifies to create an all-in-one executable, as opposed to a distribution with lots of library files etc.)

-An executable is provided for Windows in releases.
+An executable is provided for Windows in releases. <br />
 As most Linux distros have Python pre-installed, and it is only a small program, I see no point in making a
-binary for Linux.
+binary for Linux. <br />
 I have no Apple devices so Mac users are on their own.

 ## Ideas For Improvement